 In addition, a portion of Acadian's revenue is generated from services provided under the Crown Land Services Agreement (the "CLSA") with Twin Rivers.
 The CLSA has a term equal to the term of the Crown license, including any renewal terms.
-The Crown license has been granted to Twin Rivers as the owner/operator of its mills.
-If Twin Rivers sells these mills in the future, the Crown license would likely be transferred to the purchaser.
-The purchaser is likely to honour the CLSA as failing to do so could lead to termination of the Fibre Supply Agreement.
-However, if Twin Rivers closes these mills, the license would likely revert to the Crown resulting in the termination of the CLSA.
-Such events could eliminate the revenue earned by Acadian in providing services relating to the Crown Lands Services Agreement, and thus would result in a reduction of free cash flow and could result in the impairment of intangible assets.
+The Crown license has been assigned to Twin Rivers as the owner/operator of its mills.
+If under any scenario, the mills were to close, the license would likely revert to the Crown resulting in the termination of the CLSA.
+Such events could eliminate the revenue earned by Acadian in providing services relating to the CLSA, and thus would result in a reduction of Free Cash Flow and could result in the impairment of intangible assets.